 This morning I read an excellent tid-bit from Super Coach Michael Neill.
 He shows that just by changing the way we think about something we can change the way we feel inside about it.

-I believe that much of the things that we want to change in our lives or have in our lives can be done through practicing discipline and awareness over our mind and ego.
-When we change our mind, it’s transformative.
+Much of what we want to change in our lives or have in our lives can be done through developing a practicing discipline and awareness over our minds.

 There is No Stress In Life